justunsix/automatetheboringstuff-py-tests/README.md

 ## About The Project

-Repository for learning notes and code while reading the book.
+- Repository for learning notes and code while reading the book.
+- [Small projects using Python](src/project/README.md) for automating tasks or managing data.

 ### Built With